Being a veteran means you’re eligible for substantial

 Submit your official transcripts for each college or university you’ve attended.
 If you have never enrolled in college or completed fewer than 12 semester hours, you must submit an official high school transcript or GED score report.

 Military transcripts may be submitted in addition to official college, high school or GED reports.
-SMART transcripts or Joint Service transcripts are not reviewed for admission, but can be reviewed for potential credit.
+Joint Service transcripts are not reviewed for admission, but can be reviewed for potential credit.

 Transcripts should be mailed to: